Nasty Little Beasts: The Lobster's Scream

-"I want a more beautiful mummy!" were the first words Shannon Shellfish ever said, seconds after her birth.
-It set the tone for her life ever since.
-Shellfish has always been a demanding, ungrateful child and her parents were powerless to stop her.
-On her first birthday, Shellfish furiously rejected her presents because she wanted to go to Disneyland Paris, so her parents refunded all the presents and obeyed.
-Despite being too young to enjoy the theme park rides, Shellfish learnt how empowering "I want" felt and became convinced they were magical.
-Nowadays, dinnertimes at the Shellfish home are constantly eventful where Shellfish demanded food off her parents' plates and screamed when they refused.
-After a few minutes of screeching, they lost their patience and shuffled parts off their plate to their daughter, but Shellfish then complained what they gave her was too cold to eat.
-This routine was by design, and Shellfish did not care whether she had more food on her plate or not—the more her parents give in to her demands, the more satisfying the day became.
+"I want a more beautiful mummy!" are the first words Shannon Shellfish ever says, seconds after her birth.
+It sets the tone for her life ever since.
+Shannon has always been a demanding, ungrateful child and her parents are powerless to stop her.
+On her first birthday, Shannon furiously rejects her presents because she wants to go to Disneyland Paris, so her parents refund all the presents and obey.
+Despite being too young to enjoy the theme park rides, Shannon learns how empowering "I want" felt and becomes convinced they are magical.
+Nowadays, dinnertimes at the Shannon home are constantly eventful where Shannon demands food off her parents' plates and screams when they refuse.
+After a few minutes of screeching, they lose their patience and shuffle parts off their plate to their daughter, but Shannon then complains what they give her is too cold to eat.
+This routine is by design, and Shannon does not care whether she has more food on her plate or not—the more her parents give in to her demands, the more satisfying the day becomes.

 One day, she demands her parents get her a dog.
 After picking a breed and leaving the pet shop, she dumps the dog in a skip.
 To her surprise, her parents immediately ask what she wants to replace it with.
-Shellfish had never been asked this, and mulls over her answer for the rest of the day, until the doorbell rings.
+Shannon has never been asked this, and mulls over her answer for the rest of the day, until the doorbell rings.
 On the doorstep stands a giant lobster, possibly seven feet long if balanced on the tail.
-Shellfish is in awe, but she immediately discovers it is a highly convincing costume.
+Shannon is in awe, but she immediately discovers it is a highly convincing costume.
 The wearer is Mr Pecorino, the owner of the Hubble Bubble Boil and Trouble restaurant, promoting his business door-to-door.
 Shellfish tackles him, demanding he gives her his costume, and threatens to stab him in the eyes with a stick when he tells her "'I want' never gets."
 Terrified, Pecorino promises to hand it over if she and her family dine at his restaurant.